Superconducting properties of 3D low-density TI-bipolaron gas in magnetic field: Thermodynamic Properties of a TI-Bipolaron Gas in a Magnetic Field

 This relation is usually used to get the well-known Rutgers formula.
 To do this one assumes the critical field in \eqref{61} to be $H_{cr}(T_c)=0$ for $T=T_c$ and leaves in the brackets on the right-hand side of \eqref{61} only the first term:

-It is easily seen, however, that at the point $T=T_c$ the quantity $\omega_{H_{cr}}$ determined by Fig.~\ref{fig2}, for all the values of the temperature, has a finite derivative with respect to $T$ and, therefore, according to \eqref{54}, an infinite derivative $\partial H_{cr}/\partial T$ for $T=T_c$.
+It is easily seen, however, that at the point $T=T_c$ the quantity $\omega_{H_{cr}}$ determined by Figure~\ref{fig2}, for all the values of the temperature, has a finite derivative with respect to $T$ and, therefore, according to \eqref{54}, an infinite derivative $\partial H_{cr}/\partial T$ for $T=T_c$.
 Hence, the second term in the brackets \eqref{61} reduces to $-\infty$, leaving this bracket a finite value.
 As a result, a proper expression for the difference of heat capacities of the considered model of Bose-gas should be determined by the formula:

 Table~\ref{table2} lists the values of quantity $\tilde{C}_S-\tilde{C}_N$ for the values of critical temperatures corresponding to various values of $\tilde{\omega}_{H_{cr,i}}$.
-Comparison of the jumps in the heat capacity presented in Fig.~\ref{fig5} with expression \eqref{63} enables us co calculate the value of $H_{max}$.
+Notice that according to results obtained the capacity jump \eqref{63} has its maximum value at zero magnetic field and decreases as the magnetic field increases being equal zero at $H=H_{cr}$ in full accordance with the experimental data \cite{Lakhno-ACMP}.
+Comparison of the jumps in the heat capacity presented in \cite{Lakhno-ACMP} with expression \eqref{63} enables us co calculate the value of $H_{max}$.
 The values of $H_{max}$ obtained by this means for various values of $\tilde{\omega}_i$ are given in Table~\ref{table2}.
 These values unambiguously determine the values of constants $\eta$ in formulae \eqref{27a}, \eqref{27b}.

-It follows from what has been said, that Ginzburg-Landau temperature expansion for a critical field near the critical temperature $T_c$ is not applicable for Bose-condensate of TI-bipolarons.
+It follows from what has been said that Ginzburg-Landau temperature expansion for a critical field near the critical temperature $T_c$ is not applicable for Bose-condensate of TI-bipolarons.
 Since the temperature dependence $H_{cr}(T)$ determines the temperature dependencies of all thermodynamic quantities, this conclusion is valid for all such values.
 As was pointed out in the Introduction, this conclusion follows from the fact that BCS theory, in view of its nonanalyticity on coupling constant, on no condition passes on to the theory of bipolaron condensate.

 Above we dealt with an isotropic case.
 In the anisotropic case formulae \eqref{27a}, \eqref{27b} yield: